 Ryton-on-Dunsmore Parish Council is a democratically elected body for the Civil Parish and is part of Local Government.
 It has nothing to do with the Parish Church or the Parochial Church Council.
 In Ryton-on-Dunsmore the Council has 10 Councillors elected every four years by those entitled to vote in the Local Elections, usually held in May.
 The Council meets on the first Wednesday of the Month to transact its business and members of the public and the press are welcome to attend.
+Responsibilities of the Parish, Borough and County councils.

-Parish Council Policy Documents can be found here
+Parish Council Policy Documents

 The Council owns land and property for the benefit of the residents, notably the Village Hall (which is run and managed by the Village Hall Trust) and the Recreation Ground.
 Other areas include the Allotments off the A45, the Orchard (leased to the Orchard Trust) and the open space in Church Road.
 The Council owns and maintains most of the streetlights in the Village and provides the grit bins, litterbins and dog waste bins in the Village.
 The Council is consulted on all planning applications in the Parish and on other matters relating to Rugby Borough Council, Warwickshire County Council and National Government policy changes.